erushinj/moon-alarmingly-streamlined-spawngroups/README.md

 -----

-An enemy spawn group mod, crafted and refined for this one's tastes over the course of around a year, with two distinct sets of simple yet alarming groups
+An enemy spawn group mod, crafted and refined for this one's tastes over the course of a year, with two distinct sets of simple yet alarming groups

 Requires [Streamlined Heisting](https://github.com/segabl/pd2-streamlined-heisting) - also compatible with [Super Serious Shooter](https://github.com/segabl/pd2-super-serious-shooter)